I-am-Sakthivel/phy_chem_bio/phy_chem_bio/about.md

 this contains the datasets used.
-The training dataset needed to be preprocessed
+The training dataset needed to be preprocessed before learning